Dallas Goedert Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Recent Performances

-- Against the Saints last week, Goedert was targeted eight times and totaled 62 yards on five receptions.
+- Against the Saints last week, Goedert was targeted eight times and racked up 62 yards on five receptions.

-- Goedert has added 133 yards on 10 grabs during his last three games.
-He was targeted 16 times and put up 44.3 receiving yards per game.
+- In his last three games, Goedert has caught 10 passes on 16 targets for 133 yards, averaging 44.3 yards per game.

 Goedert's Philadelphia Teammates